Circadian Rhythms & Digestion: What You Need to Know

 As the sun sets, however, your digestive efficiency begins to slow down.
 Your gut shifts into repair mode, focusing on cell regeneration rather than active digestion.
 This is why eating late at night can cause issues like bloating, acid reflux, or a sluggish metabolism.

 Research has shown that eating in harmony with your body’s natural light cues can optimize nutrient absorption, reduce inflammation, and even support weight management.
-On the flip side, ignoring this rhythm is like arriving at a party after the host has left—things move slower and less smoothly.
+In contrast, ignoring this rhythm is like arriving at a party after the host has left—things move slower and less smoothly.

-The Best Times to Eat Based on Circadian Science
+The Optimal Times to Eat Based on Circadian Science

 Morning to Midday: Prime Time for Digestion

-To make the most of this metabolic boost, load up on protein-rich foods like eggs, fiber-packed oats, and antioxidant-loaded berries.
-Your body is ready to put these nutrients to work, so eating early ensures you fuel your energy, focus, and metabolism for the day ahead.
+Your body is uniquely primed to put these nutrients to work immediately, so fueling up early ensures you power your energy, mental focus, and fat metabolism for the day ahead.

 Evening: Wind Down, Not Feast Time